 Satellite access network is one of the potential technologies that can provide ubiquitous network services to users in poor terrestrial coverage areas.
 However, satellite coverage may be sparse to users located in interior parts of archaeological or mining sites/in villages covered by dense forests/in a valley/next to a hill or a large building.
-Thus, dual steering involving satellite access along with Uncrewed Aerial Vehicles (UAVs) (mounted with gNodeB/relay node) would be feasible to provide better connectivity to these underserved areas.
+Thus, consideration of satellite access and Uncrewed Aerial Vehicles (UAVs) (mounted with gNodeB/relay node) would potentially provide better connectivity to these underserved areas.

 UAVs can either be mounted with gNodeBs or Integrated Access and Backhaul (IAB)-node connecting to IAB-donor station.
 For UAVs equipped with IAB-nodes, multi-hop backhauling can also be used to extend connectivity to the IAB-donor.
 UAVs can be connected to the 5G Core (5GC) network through wireless terrestrial backhaul or via satellite connectivity.
 Consequently, a user may be concurrently linked and served by [Reference: TR 38.821]: